AACuellar00/Class3Project/README.md

 pip install -r requirements.txt

-Test by installing dependencies and running ENV=local pytest.
+Test by installing dependencies and then with 'ENV' set to 'test' run: pytest Production is done with 'ENV' set to 'prod'

 Running the app: